MichalLytek/type-graphql/docs/authorization.md

 );
 ```

-Then we can use standard, token based authorization in the HTTP header like in a classic REST API and take advantage of the `TypeGraphQL` authorization mechanism.
+Then we can use standard, token based authorization in the HTTP header like in classic REST APIs and take advantage of the `TypeGraphQL` authorization mechanism.

 ## Example